SyKoHPaTh/python_practice/README.md

 # python_practice
-A collection of small direct-funtionaly Python programs
+A collection of small direct-functionality Python programs